apostrophecms/docs/docs/guide/localization/dynamic.md

 - the content editor's experience of localization
 - developer tools to give visitors and editors navigation between locales ([skip to this](#template-data-for-l10n))

-::: note
+::: info
 Localizing content is only possible if the Apostrophe app has configured locales.
-If you are looking for information on configuring locales, see the [localization landing page](README.md#configuring-locales).
+If you are looking for information on configuring locales, see the [localization landing page](overview.md#configuring-locales).
 There is also a [glossary section](/reference/glossary.md#localization-terms) of related terms.
 :::

 ## Localizing editable content